sxaxmz/yolo-data-preprocessing-and-training-tool/README.md

 ### Yolov3 Tools Repository
 This repository contains a set of tools gathered and modified persionally to fit the need of preprocessing and training computer vision datasets when preparing Yolov3 model.

+##### TXT Parses
+Convert PASCAL Annotation Version 1.00 text file to the text format needed for yolov3.

 ##### XML Parser
-Modify the below accordignly by specifying the flder name of the images/dataset and the directory of the output text files containing the list of classes and the list of images in each train and test set accordingly.
+Modify the below accordignly by specifying the folder name of the images/dataset and the directory of the output text files containing the list of classes and the list of images in each train and test set accordingly.

 ```sh
 data_dir = 'Custom-Dataset-or-Images-Folder-Name'